HariSekhon/DevOps-Python-tools/README.md

 ### Detailed Build Instructions

+##### Python VirtualEnv localized installs

+The automated build will use 'sudo' to install required Python PyPI libraries to the system unless running as root or it detects being inside a VirtualEnv.
+If you want to install some of the common Python libraries using your OS packages instead of installing from CPAN / PyPI then follow the Manual Build section below.

 #### Manual Setup

 Enter the pytools directory and run git submodule init and git submodule update to fetch my library repo: